(This is part-one of a three-part blog series on dopamine fasting and recovery techniques).

 So, what is dopamine?

-In the modern world, there are many stimuli that provide quick and sustained dopamine hits.
-Smartphone usage, playing video games, looking at pornography, and social media are just a few of the most common highs that we chase.
+In the modern world, many stimuli provide quick and sustained dopamine hits.
+Smartphone usage, playing video games excessively, obsessions with pornography, and social media are just a few of the most common highs that we chase.

 However, modern addictive activities like those previously mentioned introduce new stimuli consistently, which keeps us hooked without ever wanting to do something new.
 Our brains are tricked into thinking that we are doing something good and meaningful…

-Things that you once enjoyed are no longer exciting when compared to the new addictive activity.
+Things that you once enjoyed are no longer exciting when compared to the new addictive activities that you are pursuing.

 So… what’s the solution?